 “Focus on eating full meals throughout the day and not snacking.
-Each meal should consist of at least 20 grams of protein, one to two servings of vegetables, and complex carbohydrates like a sweet potato,” says Liza Scott, R.D., C.I.S.S.N.
+Each meal should consist of at least 20 grams of protein, one to two servings of vegetables, and complex carbohydrates like sweet potato,” says Liza Scott, R.D., C.I.S.S.N.
 “Avoid foods and drinks with ‘hidden sugars‘ such as granola bars, snack packs, juices, and any diet sodas.”

-Plastic Surgery for Loose Skin
+Surgical Solutions for Loose Skin

 “Thermage [a procedure that uses “radiofrequency energy” to tighten skin] and treatments like cold therapy do a modicum of tightening, but nothing else helps very loose skin, except going under the knife,” says Craig A. Vander Kolk, M.D., director of cosmetic medicine and surgery at Mercy Medical Center in Baltimore.
 “The other non-surgical treatments only result in a 10 to 15 percent improvement.”